bdaehlie/lossy-compression-test/README.md

 # Supported Operating Systems

-This test suite is developed and tested on Linux (Fedora 20) and OS X (10.9).
+This test suite is developed and tested on Linux (Ubuntu 16.04) and OS X (10.11).
 It's probably easy to get things working on other versions of Linux and OS X. Little to no effort has gone into getting this working on Windows.

 # Prerequisites